rehierl/node-tree-outliner/1-0-mathematics/3-0-sequence.md

 <!-- ======================================================================= -->
 ## get/set access

-get: (sequence, index) -> value
+get: (sequence, index) -> element

 * `x = s[i]` assigns the value of element `si` to `x`
 * it is in general not possible to directly "access/extract" any element
 * i.e. `s[i]` implicitly dereferences element `si`

-set: (sequence, index, value) -> sequence
+set: (sequence, index, value) -> new-sequence

 * `s[i] = x` changes the value of element `si` to hold `x` as its value
 * it is in general not possible to "change/replace/remove" any element
-* the set-operation must be understood to create a new sequence
+* the set-operation must be understood to return a new sequence
 * i.e. `set(s,i,v) := prefix(s,1,i-1) & [v] & suffix(s,i+1,#s)`

 clarification